jdillard/personal-site/source/_posts/2020-05-17-using-google-analytics-for-per-page-ratings.md

 }
 ```

-### Javascript
+### JavaScript

-Javascript is only used to send custom events to Google Analytics when a star
+JavaScript is only used to send custom events to Google Analytics when a star
 rating is clicked.
 In this example, the **event category** field in Google
 Analytics is set to `Rating`, **Event Action** is set as the rating value, and
 **Event Label** is set to the relative URL of the page.